Maleek23/Embedded-Systems-II---AoA-of-Multidirectional-Audio-System/README.md

 - `fail ON|OFF`: Enables or disables the display of partial data from sensors when there is no qualified event.

 ## Testing
-- **Hardware Testing**: The hardware will be tested in the designated lab using provided equipment.
+- **Hardware Testing**: Validate hardware functionality using standard equipment.
-- **Software Testing**: The system's response to various audio inputs will be tested to ensure accurate AoA calculations.
+- **Software Testing**: Verify software accuracy and reliability with various audio inputs.

 ## Project Report
 - Detailed documentation and findings are included in the project report.
 - [Embedded Systems II Project Report](reports/Abdulmalik_Ajisegiri_Embedded_ProjectReport.pdf)

 ## Future Improvements
-- **DMA Buffer Management**: Implement a more sophisticated buffer management strategy to prevent data loss.
+- **DMA Buffer Management**: Implement advanced buffer management strategies to prevent data loss.
-- **Advanced ADCs**: Upgrade to advanced ADCs with higher sampling rates for improved accuracy.
+- **Advanced ADCs**: Upgrade ADCs for higher sampling rates and improved accuracy.
-- **Adaptive Threshold Algorithms**: Integrate algorithms that adjust thresholds in real-time based on ambient noise.
+- **Adaptive Threshold Algorithms**: Integrate algorithms for real-time threshold adjustment based on ambient noise.

 ## Contributions
 Contributions are welcome!
 Please open an issue or submit a pull request with your improvements.